Early Symptoms – The Way to Detect Pregnancy by Yourself

 Meals To Include In Pregnancy Diet regime

-For a healthy diet, you should include fresh, light, nutritious, and high-fiber such as porridge (minerals and natural fiber); milk (calcium); red vegetables like carrots and tomatoes (carotene); red and citrus fruits like oranges and grapefruits (vitamin C).
+For a healthy diet, you should include fresh, light, nutritious, and high-fiber such as porridge (minerals and natural fiber); milk (calcium); red like carrots and tomatoes (carotene); red and citrus like oranges and grapefruits (vitamin C).
 Walnuts, almonds and raisins (vitamin and minerals); leafy vegetables similar to patch, spinach, broccoli (calcium and iron); brown rice, jaggery, lotus come (iron); sprouts, lentils and pulses (protein), curd, buttermilk, paneer as well as a lot of milk (calcium supplement) are very important substances to consider when altering your diet during pregnancy.

 It’s important to eat small, frequent meals throughout your pregnancy instead of three large ones.
 This will help reduce your intake of fat, sugar and salt.
 And overeating can lead to discomfort, so try to resist the urge!